-Yes, the Dropcountr program is a water efficiency planning project for GMWSD.
+Yes, the Dropcountr-Rachio program is a water efficiency planning project for the City of Louisville.
 The program is unique relative to traditional water efficiency projects because it cost-effectively engages customers via digital media and guides them towards a water conscious behavior.
-Unlike traditional water efficiency projects that are capital intensive and do not offer mechanisms to actively track water use and savings on a regular basis, Dropcountr offers a cost-effective mechanism to deploy, engage, and track the success of the program.
+Unlike traditional water efficiency projects that are capital intensive and do not offer mechanisms to actively track water use and savings on a regular basis, the Dropcountr-Rachio program offers a cost-effective mechanism to deploy, engage, and track the success of the program.

 Water savings via Dropcountr are verifiable and researchers at the University of Kentucky may be engaged to track the effectiveness of the program.
 Section 7.2 of the 2010 Statewide Water Supply Initiative identifies water conservation as a key strategy element of Colorado's Water Supply Portfolio.
-Table 7-2 (page 7-9) identifies systemwide conservation measures with potential to impact all customer; the Dropcountr program will be consistent with the measures identified in Table 7-2.
+Table 7-2 (page 7-9) identifies systemwide conservation measures with potential to impact all customer; the Dropcountr-Rachio program will be consistent with the measures identified in Table 7-2.